University of Duisburg-Essen: Rankings

-In Germany, there is no comprehensive university ranking because of the standardization of the universities in Germany, sharply contrasting to the university system in USA and UK.
-However, the institute for evaluation of universities in Germany has reported the ranking of the departments annually.
-In this ranking, University of Duisburg-Essen is ranked in a high position in the science and engineering field.
-Especially, the department of physics is ranked as the top 1 university in Germany.
+In the QS World University Rankings for 2024, the institution placed between 771 and 780 globally, corresponding to the 42nd rank nationally.
+The Times Higher Education World University Rankings for 2023 positioned the university in the 251-300 bracket worldwide, and between 27th and 32nd place within the national context.
+The ARWU World ranking for 2023 listed the university within the 301-400 tier globally, and between the 20th and 24th rank nationally.

 Measured by the number of top managers in the German economy, University of Duisburg-Essen ranked 15th in 2019.

-Considering their rankings in the Times Higher Education World University Rankings citation index from 2019, the University of Duisburg-Essen ranks fifth in Germany, behind Heidelberg, the Berlin Charité, Ulm and Hohenheim, thus displaying its particular scientific success and high productivity.
-In an international comparison of the universities most frequently cited in scientific publications, the University of Duisburg-Essen is in 103rd place.
-Overall, the University of Duisburg-Essen has steadily improved its position in the Times Higher Education World University Rankings, making it one of the 200 best universities in the world.
-In the Times Higher Education Young University Ranking, it is ranked 14th worldwide in 2019.

 In May 2018 the Centrum für Hochschulentwicklung (CHE – Center for Higher Education Development) rankings placed the university in the top ranks in different categories and fields, like the Physics department for seminar and lecture content and Biology, Computer Science, Math, Medicine and Sports for excellent programs and support in the early stages of starting at Essen-Duisburg.

-In the European Commission funded U-Multirank system the university as a whole was ranked as "excellent" in the research categories "External research income", "Top cited publications", "Post-doc positions", in the knowledge transfer categories "Income from private sources", "Spin-offs" and "Publications cited in patents".
+In the European Commission-funded U-Multirank system the university as a whole was ranked as "excellent" in the research categories "External research income", "Top cited publications", "Post-doc positions", in the knowledge transfer categories "Income from private sources", "Spin-offs" and "Publications cited in patents".
 In the category international orientation Essen-Duisburg was rated "excellent" for their "International academic staff".